aminobutyric/under-llm-governance/docs/architecture.md

   -> return result to model
   -> stop on completion or configured limit
   -> show final diff and verification results
-  -> optionally promote after user approval
+  -> export a reviewable patch
+  -> destroy the task workspace after export or discard
 ```

 ## Configuration layers

-Configuration is merged from most restrictive to least specific:
+Strict TOML configuration is merged from most restrictive to least specific:

 1. compiled security invariants that configuration cannot disable;
 2. administrator or installation policy;